 The good people at Sportive Cyclist also share how their first ventures onto the track progressed https://www.sportivecyclist.com/derby-velodrome-taster-session/

 If you’re looking for deals on track bikes check out the selection we’ve found here – Remember though, for velodrome use you’ll want one with drop handlebars and no brakes.
-If you’re looking at getting into cycling in general and have a friend or partner who isn’t quite as fit or adventurous as you then take a look at various e-bike options they may enjoy without putting in quite as much hard work as you.
+If you’re looking at getting into cycling in general and have a friend or partner who isn’t quite as fit or adventurous as you then take a look at various e-bike options they may enjoy without putting in quite as much hard work as you and you can still enjoy getting riding together.